-The New Zealand Music Hall of Fame was founded in 2007 as a co-operative venture between APRA AMCOS NZ and Recorded Music NZ.
-Both organisations were coincidentally considering instituting an award of this nature at the same time and, rather than set up competing ventures, they agreed to work collaboratively on a Hall of Fame.
+The New Zealand Music Hall of Fame | Te Whare Taonga Puoro o Aotearoa was founded in 2007 as a cooperative venture between APRA AMCOS NZ and Recorded Music NZ.
+Both organisations were considering instituting an award of this nature at the same time and, rather than set up competing ventures, agreed to work collaboratively.
 In June 2014 a formal Trust was established to better organise the Hall’s operations.

-The purpose of the hall is to:
+The purpose of the Hall is to:

 HALL OF FAME TRUST

-The Hall is governed by the New Zealand Music Hall of Fame Trust.
+The New Zealand Music Hall of Fame | Te Whare Taonga Puoro o Aotearoa is governed by The New Zealand Music Hall of Fame Trust.